dmbarbour/glas/docs/GlasDesign.md

 ### Content Addressed Data

-Glas systems will leverage content-addressed storage (addressed by secure hash) to manage larger-than-memory data in context of orthogonal persistence and distributed evaluation.
-This might roughly be viewed as a variation on virtual memory paging, but it's simplified by immutability and hierarchical structure.
+To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to network or disk.
+This optimization can be guided by program annotations, but should be transparent modulo use of runtime reflection APIs.

-In a distributed system, content addressed data allows for incremental communication of large data structures, especially in case of structure sharing.
-Further, a [content distribution network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network) can mitigate costs of repeatedly communicating large values.
+Compared to virtual memory backed by disk, content addressing has side benefits for incremental computation, orthogonal persistence, and structure sharing.
+A lot of work doesn't need to be repeated when a hash is known.
+When communicating large values, it also works nicely with [content delivery networks (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network).

-Use of content addressing should be semi-transparent: guided by annotations, invisible except via controllable reflection APIs.
+The [glas object (glob)](GlasObject.md) representation is designed to serve as the primary serialization format.

 ### Memoization